Tuchlovice: Administrative division

+Etymology

+The initial name of the village was Tuchovice.
+The name was derived from the personal name Tuch, meaning "the village of Tuch's people".
+In the 14th century, the name was distorted to its present form.

 Geography

 Tuchlovice is located about 8 km west of Kladno and 26 km west of Prague.
-The municipal territory lies mostly in the Křivoklát Highlands, but it also extends into the geomorphological mesoregion of Džbán in the west, and to the Prague Plateau in the east.
+The municipal territory lies mostly in the Křivoklát Highlands, but it also extends into the Džbán range in the west and to the Prague Plateau in the east.
+The highest point is the artificial hill Tuchlovická halda at 484 m above sea level.
+The Loděnice River flows through the municipality.
+A small part of the fishpond Turyňský rybník, supplied by the Loděnice, extends into the eastern part of the municipal territory.

 History

 The first written mention of Tuchlovice is from 1283.
 From 1613 until the establishment of a sovereign municipality in 1850, the village was owned by the Martinic family.

+Demographics

 Transport

-The D6 motorway runs through the municipality.
+The D6 motorway from Prague to Karlovy Vary runs through the municipality.

 Sights

-The landmark of Tuchlovice is the Church of Saint Gall.
+The main landmark of Tuchlovice is the Church of Saint Gall.
 The originally Gothic church was first documented in 1330.
 After a fire, the church was rebuilt in 1844 and the tower was added.

+In popular culture

+The 2016 movie The Good Plumber (Instalatér z Tuchlovic) was filmed here and was based on a real resident of Tuchlovice.
+Another movie that was shot here was Forbidden Dreams (1987).